I need to create an annotated bibliography.

 Argumentative Writing

-• Issues & Controversies Must be a current Lanier Tech student or faculty for off campus access.
-Issues & Controversies helps student researchers understand today's crucial issues by exploring hundreds of hot topics in politics, government, business, society, education, and popular culture.
+- Issues & Controversies Issues & Controversies helps student researchers understand today's crucial issues by exploring hundreds of hot topics in politics, government, business, society, education, and popular culture.
 Presented in a balanced, pro/con format, all articles provide essential context, supported by statistics, timelines, and primary sources.
 Many issues feature original videos and educator resources as well as live debates, newspaper editorials, audio content, and breaking news.
 Issues & Controversies presents both sides of an issue clearly and without bias to inspire thought-provoking debates and enhance research writing skills

-• CQ Researcher Must be a current Lanier Tech student or faculty for off campus access.
-The CQ Researcher is a biweekly publication that covers the most current and controversial issues of the day with complete summaries, insight into all sides of the issues, bibliographies and more.
+- CQ Researcher The CQ Researcher is a biweekly publication that covers the most current and controversial issues of the day with complete summaries, insight into all sides of the issues, bibliographies and more.

-• Points of View Reference Center Must be a current Lanier Tech student or faculty for off campus access.
-Points of View Reference Center contains resources that present multiple sides of an issue.
+- Points of View Reference Center Points of View Reference Center contains resources that present multiple sides of an issue.
 This database provides content that can help students assess and develop persuasive arguments and essays, better understand controversial issues and develop analytical thinking skills.

 General Databases

-• Academic Search Complete Must be a current Lanier Tech student or faculty for off campus access.
-This scholarly collection, considered a multidisciplinary database, offers full-text coverage of information in many areas of academic study.
+- Academic Search Complete This scholarly collection, considered a multidisciplinary database, offers full-text coverage of information in many areas of academic study.

-• Research Library Must be a current Lanier Tech student or faculty for off campus access.
-Research Library provides one-stop access to a wide range of popular academic subjects and includes full-text access for thousands of titles, including scholarly journals, trade publications, magazines, and newspapers.
+- Research Library Research Library provides one-stop access to a wide range of popular academic subjects and includes full-text access for thousands of titles, including scholarly journals, trade publications, magazines, and newspapers.

 A-Z Database List